Coldcard/firmware/docs/limitations.md

 - bitcoin limits transactions to 100k, but there could be large input transactions inside the PSBT.
 Reduce this by using segwit signatures and provide only the individual UTXO ("out points").
-- every transaction needs to have at least one output (otherwise Invalid PSBT)
+- every transaction needs to have at least one output, or we reject it

 # P2SH / Multisig